 The more densely the food is in protein the less impact it will have on your other macros.

-Being a vegan or vegetarian isn’t a deal breaker when it comes to flexible dieting and this is just another way this eating method embraces flexibility.
+Being a vegan or vegetarian isn’t a deal breaker when it comes to macro counting and this is just another way this eating method embraces flexibility.